 4. Documentation, WordPress experts, communication, and chat support

 Help and support should not be an afterthought, especially in web hosting services.
-I'm sincerely considering migrating all of my sites to Kinsta in the coming months myself and in early 2020.
-(I will keep you posted on this).
+At the time when I wrote this review in 2019, I was sincerely considering migrating my sites to Kinsta.
+Well, I finally did it in the June of 2021.

 - WordPress experts are readily available.

 To contact a support team member, you can email Kinsta via the contact form/page.
 You can also log into your MyKinsta member dashboard and directly chat to a support team member quickly.
 See below.

 Other notable features of Kinsta